aleshaleksey/fansys23/08-spell-list.md

 **Upcast**: For every extra MP die above 3 (4, if casting globally) placed in the spell you can add either: 1.
 An extra target, 2. an extra 6 minutes of effect.

-**Global**: The spell has a duration of 1 day + 6h per extra 4MP or gives flight to an additional target, but the fly speed is only equal to your walking speed.
+**Global**: The spell has a duration of 1 day + 6h per 2MP dice above, or gives flight to an additional target, but the fly speed is only equal to your walking speed.

 ___
 ### Winter's Blade